mlarosa2/Crosstie/README.md

 ##Getting Started With Crosstie

-1. Clone the Crosstie repository.
+1. Clone the Crosstie repository and cd into it.
 2. Run bundle install
+3. Start the server by running ruby bin/server.rb
-3. Follow along with the examples to add Models, Views, and Controllers!
+4. Follow along with the examples to add Models, Views, and Controllers!

 ##Features

+* Features are saved in lib/initializers

 ###Flash